Should You Buy a Rental Property If You Have Existing Debt?

 If the numbers line up and you think your finances will qualify you to buy a rental property, the next thing to think about is the practicality of making a deal.

 The biggest pro to investing in real estate is that it provides you with additional cash flow.
 This money can then be used to pay down debt, which accelerates your ability to build wealth.
-Of course, there’s always the downside of having vacancies in your property or experiencing an economic collapse that kills property value and leaves you over-leveraged.
+Of course, there’s always the downside of having vacancies in your property or experiencing an economic collapse that kills property values and leaves you over-leveraged.

 The biggest downside to investing in real estate when you’re already in debt is that your monthly payments only increase.
 This leaves you with less discretionary money and hurts your flexibility in the short-run.
 It also enhances your stress, since you’re only one problem away from a total disaster.